MichaelZaniewski/Healthcare-Project/README.md

 The dataset simulates how hospitals operate day-to-day: patients are admitted for various conditions, receive treatments of differing severities, and are billed through diverse insurance and payment plans.
 Each record is generated using probabilistic logic to mimic real-world complexity — from follow-up visits and recurring conditions to late payments and same-day discharges.

-Each dataset models real-world hospital operations through three linked tables: Patients, Visits, and Billing.
+Each dataset models real-world hospital operations through three linked tables: `Patients`, `Visits`, and `Billing`.

-Generator Logic
+### Generator Logic
-- Condition, treatment, and billing logic follow medically realistic patterns.
+Realism: Data behaves like a real hospital: visit lengths range from same-day to multi-night, follow-ups occur where they make sense, and charges scale with condition severity and length of stay.
-- Payment behavior, insurance coverage, and follow-up care evolve dynamically.
+Customizability: Choose how many patients to generate, set the date window, and target real U.S. ZIP codes.
+You can also use a fixed seed so results are repeatable.
-- All data passes a validation system ensuring consistent ages, conditions, billing rules, and table relationships.
+Validation: Built-in checks confirm clean links between patients, visits, and billing, enforce age and condition rules, and flag issues before you start analyzing.

-To download or learn more about the dataset generator, click [here](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/blob/main/README.md)
+To download or learn more about the dataset generator, click [here](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/blob/main/README.md).

 ## Executive Summary
 ### Overview of Findings

-Paragraph form of main takeaway/how companies should leverage the findings
+Most cash-flow strain traces back to a few sources.
+Two insurers account for a large share of late and unpaid balances (by members), and patients without insurance default nearly twice as often as those with coverage.
+Complex conditions like cancer, kidney failure, and stroke show the highest late-payment rates because care is longer and involves repeat visits.

-  - Highlights where hospitals face the greatest revenue risk, displaying the importance of prioritizing insurer negotiations.
+Costs also climb quickly as stays get longer, peaking around the eight to ten-night range, which means even a small reduction in length of stay can save money.
+At the same time, follow-up visits are cheaper but far more frequent, so they make up a large share of the work that fills clinics and drives predictable revenue.
+Put together, the data points to a focused playbook: work directly with the two insurers linked to the most late balances, give uninsured and high-risk patients clear costs and support up front, tighten pre-authorization and benefits checks for complex care, and expand same-day pathways and strong discharge planning to reduce unnecessary extra days.

 ### Findings